jgazeau/shadocs/exampleSite/content/english/functionalities/helpers_js.md

 * If no input, all modals are closed
 {{< /md >}}|
 | disableSmoothScroll(); |{{< md >}}
-Fonction deactivating smooth scrolling on main content.
+Function deactivating smooth scrolling on main content.
 {{< /md >}}|
 | enableSmoothScroll(); |{{< md >}}
 Fonction activating smooth scrolling on main content.